-Senior Judge pay for the year 2016 was the second lowest since 2009.
+Senior Judge pay for 2017 was the second lowest since 2009.
 Senior Judge usage is funded through general state or county senior judge allocations and the collection of transfer fees.

-For more information about the Business Court, please contact Jody Rhodes at (404) 613-3690 or iody.rhodes@fultoncountyga.gov
+For more information about the Business Court, please contact Lynette Jimenez at (404) 613-3690 or lynette.jimenez@fultoncountyga.gov